This post is sponsored by Collective Bias, INC. and The Coca-Cola Company, all opinions are mine alone.

 Another way I go green year round is by eating veggie-based meals.
 Vegetables naturally use fewer natural resources to grow.
 So even if you're not a vegetarian like me, adding a few vegetarian meals each week can make a big impact.

-Eating vegetarian does not have to be boring … trust me!
-If you’re looking to add more veggies to your diet, then try a recipe that’s packed with flavor, like my Teriyaki Tofu Bowl!
+Eating vegetarian does not have to be boring ... trust me!
+If you're looking to add more veggies to your diet, then you're going to love this yummy Teriyaki Tofu Bowl!

-This Teriyaki Tofu Bowl recipe is quick to make and so delicious.
-I don’t know about you, but I eat with my eyes, and those colorful veggies make me so hungry!
-And then there’s the homemade teriyaki sauce … it was inspired by my Vegetarian Teriyaki Burgers.
+Apart from being delicious though, this Teriyaki Bowl is so quick to make.
+And I don't know about you, but I eat with my eyes, and those colorful veggies make me so hungry!
+And then there's the homemade teriyaki sauce (which was inspired by my popular Vegetarian Teriyaki Burgers recipe).
 Yum!

 Pair this Teriyaki Tofu Bowl with a glass of iced tea, and you'll have dinner on the table in a flash!